 Beatrix Potter’s books are full of fun characters and great to tie into nature studies.
 She herself was a natural scientist and a conservationist.
 You can learn more about her with her Who Was… biography and this five minute video.

 Laura Ingalls Wilder is a favorite author for many and her books are perfect for children.
 Readers learn about westward expansion and Laura’s life through her books.
-But to learn even more about her, especially as an adult you can read her Who Was… biography and watch this video.
+But to learn even more about her, especially her adult life, you can read her Who Was… biography and watch this video.
 Also, check out this list of related activities and printables.

 Ted Geisel wrote some of our most beloved children’s books under the pen name Dr. Seuss.
 Since they were probably some of your children’s first books, he can make a great first author to study.
-You can learn more about Mr. Geisel with his Who Was… biography and this video.
+Learn more about Mr. Geisel with his Who Was… biography and this video.
 There are many related activities you can do with these books and these STEM projects are a great place to start.
 Check out our FREE Unit Study to learn all about him!

 Your children are probably familiar with Dahl’s stories such as Charlie and the Chocolate Factory, James and the Giant Peach and BFG.
 His strange characters and interesting adventures makes one wonder what Roald Dahl himself was like!
 Here is a FREE Unit Study to learn all about him:

 Stan Lee is one of the best known comic book writers of all time and can be super fun to study.
 Think of all the movie studies you can incorporate!
-There is a Who Was…biography for him and here is a 20 min. biography video.
+Here is a FREE Unit Study to learn all about him:

 Maya Angelou, American, 1928-2014